Our goal is every rider’s safety so here are a few Pomme de Toure Rules:

 12. While operating their bicycle, participants must wear a securely fastened helmet that meets the U.S. Consumer Product Safety Commission (CPSC) standard for bicycle helmets.

 13. All participants must have at least one clear front headlight and one red taillight for the duration of the event.
 All participants must have something reflective on their body, in case they are off the bike; e.g., vest, arm or leg bands, clothing.
-All bikes must have mounted front, back and side reflectors.

 14. No e-bikes, electric assist, nor anything other than a 100% human powered, two-wheeled vehicle is allowed.